catawiki/fake-kafka/README.md

 # Fake::Kafka

+> [!NOTE]
+> This project has been archived, Catawiki will no longer maintain this repository.
+> Feel free to maintain your own fork

 It is a drop in replacement for ruby-kafka driver, it works as In-memory driver, useful for development and test environments

 ## Installation